 - Our goal is to produce and deliver water that meets or exceeds the requirements of state and federal water quality regulations.
-This is measured by compliance with each regulated parameter and is reported to the Board, and our customers, in an annual Water Quality Report. - ✓ Results for 2020: All of the Authority's produced and delivered water supplies were in full compliance with New York State Department of Health and United States Environmental Protection Agency regulatory requirements.
+This is measured by compliance with each regulated parameter and is reported to the Board, and our customers, in an annual Water Quality Report. - ✓ Results for 2021: All of the Authority's produced and delivered water supplies were in full compliance with New York State Department of Health and United States Environmental Protection Agency regulatory requirements.
 Our Annual Water Quality Report reflecting this achievement will be made available to our customers on the MCWA.com website or delivered to customers in accordance with the revised USEPA regulations regarding the Consumer Confidence Report requirements. - Our Customer Service Information System includes tracking mechanisms for categorizing and measuring the number of customer calls and inquiries that are specific to quality.
-Trends and specific events are analyzed and, if necessary, action plans are to be implemented. - ✓ Results for 2020: The Authority received approximately 359 quality related calls and inquiries from customers in 2020 (1.9 calls per thousand customers).
-The Shoremont Water Treatment Plant Laboratory handled 84 of these calls and inquiries.
-Although there was a slight increase in the number of quality related calls and inquiries from the previous year, the overall trend remains downward.
+Trends and specific events are analyzed and, if necessary, action plans are to be implemented. - ✓ Results for 2021: The Authority received approximately 280 quality related calls and inquiries from customers in 2021 (1.5 calls per thousand customers).
+The Shoremont Water Treatment Plant Laboratory handled 82 of these calls and inquiries.
+The number of quality related calls and inquiries is a 22% decrease from the previous year, as the overall trend continues to remain downward.